Voter Registration and Elections

 Did you know you can vote by mail in South Carolina?

-It's called absentee voting, and while not every voter is eligible, many voters are.
-Although the State has not made concerns about COVID-19 an eligible qualification to vote absentee in November, there are currently 16 reasons a voter can give to qualify to vote absentee.
+It's called absentee voting, and the state legislature has made any voter with concerns about COVID-19 eligible for absentee voting this year.
+There are 16 other reasons a voter can give to qualify to vote absentee, as well.
 These include having to work on the date of the election, being on vacation/out of town on the date of the election, having to care for someone who is sick or disabled, and being age 65 or older.

 If you qualify to vote absentee, you can print an application online, or you can contact our office for an application using the information at the top of this page.
 If your application is approved, a ballot will be mailed to you.
 You can fill out your ballot at home, following ballot instructions carefully, and return it to the county voter registration office by 7 p.m. on the day of the election.
 You may return the ballot personally or by mail.
 You may also have another person return the ballot for you, but you must first complete an authorization to return absentee ballot form, available from your county voter registration office.
 For more information, visit the S.C.
 Election Commission's Absentee Voting web page.

 Witness Signature Required for Mail-in Ballots after Oct.
 7

 View 2020 Elections Schedule